akaIDIOT/MooTools-TabPane/README.md

 Styling is left completely up to the user.
 Whether you want an inline list as the tab headers or a series of links, you're the boss.

-*Implementation note: because of [a bug in MooTools More](https://mootools.lighthouseapp.com/projects/24057/tickets/201-issue-with-event-propagation-in-mootools-event-delegation), event propagation doesn't work properly when dealing with delegations.
+*Implementation note: because of [the way event delegation works](https://mootools.lighthouseapp.com/projects/24057/tickets/201-issue-with-event-propagation-in-mootools-event-delegation), event propagation doesn't work properly when dealing with delegations.
 Sadly, this handicaps the removing of tabs via items **inside** the tab header a bit.
 See the included demo for an implementation of this.*

 A demo is included in the download package.